clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

         person = null;
     }

-    // To interact with the database, you need a `ReducerContext`.
+    // To interact with the database, you need a `ReducerContext`,
-    // The first argument of a reducer is always a `ReducerContext`.
+    // which is provided as the first parameter of any reducer.
     [SpacetimeDB.Reducer]
     public static void DoSomething(ReducerContext ctx) {
         // The following inserts a row into the table: